arkinjo/RDFPortal-MCP/resources/MIE_prompt.md

 - Create a complete YAML-formatted MIE file with proper structure
 - Include comprehensive metadata, prefixes, and statistics
 - Add architectural notes explaining design patterns and performance considerations
+- Check if the generated MIE file format is fully compliant with the MIE File Structure Template given below.
 - Save the file using `save_MIE_file`

 ## Key Requirements